dapr/quickstarts/observability/README.md

 - Troubleshoot a performance issue.

 ## Configure self hosted mode
-For self hosted mode, on running `dapr init`:
+For self hosted mode, first run `dapr init`.
+When you run `dapr init`:

-1. The following YAML file is created by default in `$HOME/dapr/config.yaml` (on Linux/Mac) or `%USERPROFILE%\dapr\config.yaml` (on Windows) and it is referenced by default on `dapr run` calls unless otherwise overridden `:
+1. The following YAML file is created by default in `$HOME/dapr/config.yaml` (on Linux/Mac) or `%USERPROFILE%\dapr\config.yaml` (on Windows) and it is referenced by default on `dapr run` calls unless otherwise overridden:

 * config.yaml